 1. Loop Watercolor

 Painting patterns and designs can be even more interesting with loop painting.
 You must dab the ends of a rope or thick string on the desired watercolor and smear the ends on the canvas.
-You could make a pattern of smears – geometrical, concentric or linear.
-Or you might want to make a creature or an object with the loops smears.
-It is an easy and interesting way for kids to get their canvas look a little different.
+You could make a pattern of smears – geometrical, concentric, or linear.
+Or you might want to make a creature or an object with the loop smears.
+It is an easy and interesting painting idea for kids who want their canvas to look different.

 2. Tape Collage